 3.3 Advanced Evaluation Parameters

-According to an Institute of Retail Management study, in some fields, the wholesale supplier’s role has varied from simple intermediaries to real exchange facilitators between the producer and the customer by identifying their needs and offering advanced and transforming solutions.
+According to an Institute of Retail Management study, in some fields, the wholesale merchant’s role has varied from simple intermediaries to real exchange facilitators between the producer and the customer by identifying their needs and offering advanced and transforming solutions.

 - expert staff and industry focus — especially in technical sectors, specialisation is fundamental and often requires specialised training programmes;